randomcoww/homelab/README.md

 kubectl get po -l app=matchbox
 ```

-Once pods are running write PXE boot configuration for all nodes to matchbox
+Push PXE boot and ignition configuration to cluster bootstrap service

 ```bash
 tw terraform -chdir=pxeboot_config_client init tw terraform -chdir=pxeboot_config_client apply
 ```

-Each node may be PXE booted now and the bootstrap server is no longer needed
+Server will now be able to PXE boot from the cluster as long as only one node is taken down at a time

 ---